Taipei Liaison Office in South Africa

-The Office is headed by a Representative, currently Matthew Chou.

 It has responsibility for the provinces of Gauteng, Limpopo Province, North-West Province, KwaZulu-Natal, Mpumalanga and Free State.

 History

 The Office was formerly the Embassy of the Republic of China.
 However, when South Africa recognised the People's Republic of China, its diplomatic relations with Taiwan were terminated.
 This led to the establishment of the Office in 1998.

 The Office has responsibility for the interests of Taiwan in other African countries, such as Mauritius, Madagascar, Seychelles, Comoros, Kenya, Uganda, Malawi, Tanzania, Zambia, Somalia, Rwanda, Burundi, Eritrea, Angola, Zimbabwe, Botswana and Lesotho, as well as the French overseas region of Réunion.

 Taiwan previously had diplomatic relations with Malawi, and was represented in the country by the Embassy of the Republic of China in Lilongwe.
 Lesotho, which established relations with Taipei in 1966, switched recognition to Beijing in 1983.

 Cape Town office

 The Cape Town Office has responsibility for the provinces of Western Cape, Northern Cape and Eastern Cape as well as Namibia.

 There was also previously an office in Johannesburg, formerly the Consulate-General of the Republic of China.
 However, owing to financial considerations and the city's proximity to Pretoria, it was closed in 2009.

 A Liaison Office was also located in Durban, but has since closed.
 Prior to the ending of diplomatic relations, this had been a Consulate General.